JustAWebDev/solic-sdk-php/README.md

-# spam-umbrella-sdk-php
+# SDK for the Solic Service
-An SDK for the Spam Umbrella Service
+An SDK for the Solic Service.
+Code and information coming soon.